ThePhenomenon1/ThePhenomenon1/README.md

 # ThePhenomenon1

 4 years 9 months ago, July 2021, I didn't know Python.
-Over 16 100 hours of computer programming - 1 701 days later - I am a Python/JavaScript Full-Stack Developer.
+Over 16 100 hours of computer programming - 1 702 days later - I am a Python/JavaScript Full-Stack Developer.

-I have deployed to the cloud my Video-Sharing, Hailuo-like Video and Image generation prototype, Ahatube.
+I have deployed to the cloud my Video-Sharing, Hailuo-like Video and Image Generation prototype, Ahatube.

+This platform is built with Next.js, React, Drizzle ORM, tRPC, Mux, Tailwind and PostgreSql.
 It features:-

 <br>
-* MONETIZATION (Granular Video and Image gneration metering with Polar.sh as well as Google AdSense).
+* MONETIZATION (Granular Video and Image GEneration metering with Polar.sh as well as Google AdSense).

 \
 \
 The link to this A.I.
-Infracstructure platform:-
+Infrastructure platform:-

 https://ahatube.up.railway.app